crosslandwa/push-wrapper-example-site/README.md

-# Demo app
+# push-wrapper demo site

-A relatively simple web application that uses the Ableton Push hardare as a MIDI controller for a sampler, via the push-wrapper wrapper.
+A relatively simple web application that uses the Ableton Push hardare as a MIDI controller for a drum machine, via the push-wrapper npm module.

 ## Running locally